 Insights from Our Experts

-Web crawling is booming from being an evolving technology to become an important part of many businesses.
+Web crawling is booming from being an evolving technology to an important part of many businesses.
 The first crawlers were developed for a much smaller web, but today some of the popular sites alone have millions of pages.
 There are many processes for this, which is a combination of different levels of crawling.
-These levels could be systematically detailed as follows.

-Selective Crawling is the process to retrieve web pages based on some criteria.
-We are using a scoring function to determine relevant contents from a page.
+Selective Crawling is the process to retrieve web pages based on specific criteria.
+We are using a scoring function to determine relevant content from a page.
 The fetched URLs are sorted according to a relevance score from the scoring function.
-Best-first search is the technique used to obtain pages with a high score first.
-This search leads to most relevant pages.
+Best-first search is the technique used to obtain pages with a high scos search leads to the most re first.
+Thirelevant pages.

-These are some of the examples of scoring functions and their criteria are given below
+Following are some of the examples of scoring functions and their criteria are given below:

-Limit total number of levels retrieved from a site
+Limit the total number of levels retrieved from a site.

 Maximize coverage breadth.

 Assign relevance according to which pages are more important than others.

 Focused Crawling is the process to fetch pages within a certain topic.
 Crawlers will download pages that are related to each other.
 It collects documents which are specific and relevant to the given topic and classify crawled pages into categories.
 It determines how far the given page is relevant to the particular topic and how to proceed forward.